suds-community/suds/README.rst

     2) Resolve dependencies such as @ref and @base.
     3) Promote grandchildren as needed to flatten (denormalize) the tree.

-    The wsdl was also changed to only load the schema once and store it.
+    The WSDL was also changed to only load the schema once and store it.
 The schema collection was changed to load schemas in 2 steps:

     1) Create all raw schema objects.